TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 • Reserve/Guard families: $1,000/year

-Choose TRICARE Prime if you:
+TRICARE Prime makes sense if you:

-• Want the lowest out-of-pocket costs
+• Want the lowest possible out-of-pocket costs

 • Don’t mind getting referrals for specialty care